-Facts: 1.
-The State of California updates the California Codes every three years on a three year (3) cycle.
+1. The State of California updates the California Codes every three years on a three (3) year cycle.

-2. The State of California amended and adopted the 2007 Edition of the California Codes on July 1, 2007, which became effective on January 1, 2008.

-3. The City adopted the 2007 Edition of the California Codes on January 2, 2008, and can make amendments thereto based on findings of local climatic, geological, and topographical conditions.
+- 2. The State of California amended and adopted the 2010 Edition of the California Codes on July 1, 2010, which will become effective on January 1, 2011. - 3.
+Currently, the City is using the 2007 Edition of the California Codes. - 4.
+The City should adopt the 2010 Edition of the California Codes by reference and make amendments thereto base on findings of local climatic, geological, and topographical conditions.